SuduIDE/ij-struct-view-layout/docs/README.md

 If the listed attributes are elements, then they will display their textual representation.
 Supported iterative text: "$i" - the number of the element in the parent
 * __"description"__ - sets the display text for elements.
 Task method similar to __"text"__
+* __"defaultAttributes"__ - default attributes, which may be different depending on the element's parents or children.
+  This can be useful when the language has default properties that are assigned to different elements under certain conditions.
+  For example, in Java, if you do not write any modifier before the class, then by default it will have package-private.
+  These attributes can be used in displaying elements in a structure view, in filters or sorts.
+At the same time, they are used only last, unless otherwise stated.
+For example, if the specified default attribute has an icon, then it will be used only if there is no attribute with an icon of the same type in the standard attributes.
+  * __parent__ - means that the listed attributes will depend on the parent.
+This is the attribute definition format such __"parentType" : "["List of keywords]"__, if you write instead of the parent __"else"__, then these attributes will be distributed with other parents.
+  * __children__ - means that the listed attributes will depend on children.
+The way to set attributes is the same as for parent
 #### Attributes

 There are three types of attributes in total: __lists__, __properties__, __keywords__, __icons__.
 List and keywords have the following structure: